-Medical biotechnology is a branch of medicine that uses living cells and cell materials to research, and then produce pharmaceutical and diagnosing products.
+Medical biotechnology is a branch of medicine that uses living cells and cell materials to research and then produce pharmaceutical and diagnosing products.
 These products help treat and prevent diseases.
-From the Ebola vaccine to mapping human DNA to agricultural impacts, medial biotechnology is making huge advancements and helping millions of people.
+From the Ebola vaccine to mapping human DNA to agricultural impacts, medical biotechnology is making huge advancements and helping millions of people.

 Some of the most recent uses of biological tech is work in genetic testing, drug treatments, and artificial tissue growth.
 With the many advancements in medical biotechnology, there are new concerns that arise.
 From funding to ethics, there are many things to determine and regulate when it comes to this fast-paced industry.
-Learn about the many technical biology advancements, and the concerns surrounding them here.
+Learn about the many technical biology advancements and the concerns surrounding them.

-From cancer research to agriculture advancements, medical biotechnology has many promising avenues of technological growth that has the potential to help many people.
+From cancer research to agriculture advancements, medical biotechnology has many promising avenues of technological growth that have the potential to help many people.

 While there are great advancements and positives to medical biotechnology, anything this fast-growing and powerful is bound to come with some concerns and issues.
 Medical biotechnology is a controversial medical topic, with medical ethical issues associated.

 A huge risk of medical biotechnology is its impact during clinical trials.
 Because it’s such new tech, people can and have gotten hurt—and even died—during trials of the technology.
 Because of these risks, extensive research should be performed before even thinking of introducing tech to human subjects, and those who are participating in a trial should be extremely aware of any and all possibilities.
 Unfortunately, the paradox is that many times people who are sick are willing to try new things for the chance to get cured.
 This means researchers and doctors have a huge ethical responsibility to truly outline for a patient what the costs may be and respect their ultimate decision.